MiketheChap/worldwidestew/content/blog/2024-09-24-Remembrance-poem-mike-davis.md

 The You with doubts and fears,
 Hopes and dreams.
 The You who's responsive,
-Whose inner River,
+Whose strong inner River,
-Will ebb and crest,
+Will crest and ebb,
 When you listen and need it most.

 Mike Davis